-Much like a summary, Meta descriptions are used to describe the page content within Google.
-Like title tags, meta descriptions must be unique to each page and should be included in the “head” of every webpage.
+Much like a summary, Meta Descriptions are used to describe the page content within search engines.
+Like Title Tags, Meta Descriptions must be unique to each page and should be included in the “head” of every webpage.

 <meta name=”description” content=”Here is the meta description”>

-- Use keywords intelligently, but also create a compelling description that a searcher will want to click.
-Make sure what’s described is what the searcher will see on the page
+Create a compelling description that a searcher will want to click.
+Make sure what’s described is what the searcher will see on the page.

 - Create unique descriptions for every webpage

-HTML Headings aids search engines in discovering the relevant topics covered by a page and breaks pages into logical chunks, making them easier to read or scan by visitors.
+Heading tags aid search engines in discovering the relevant topics covered by a page and helps to break pages into logical chunks, making them easier to read or scan by visitors.
 Essentially they break out headings and subheadings on a page.

 <h3>Section subheading level 1</h3>